· 3 min read

 Electrical Certification in the U.S. and Canada

 Safety first.
-The major electrical codes in the United States and Canada — respectively, the National Electrical Code (NEC) and the Canadian Electrical Code (CEC) — require certification by a Nationally Recognized Testing Laboratory (NRTL) and/or an accredited certification body (CB) for use and sale.
+The electrical codes in the United States and Canada — respectively, the National Electrical Code (NEC) and the Canadian Electrical Code (CEC) — require certification by a Nationally Recognized Testing Laboratory (NRTL) and/or an accredited certification body (CB) for use and sale of certain kinds of electrical products.

 Why It’s Important to Work With an Accredited Laboratory/Certification Body

-In the U.S., NRTLs are independent third-party organizations accredited by the Occupational Safety and Health Administration (OSHA) to evaluate, test and certify certain products to ensure that they meet OSHA’s electrical standards.
+In the U.S., NRTLs are independent third-party organizations accredited by the Occupational Safety and Health Administration (OSHA) to evaluate, test and certify certain products to ensure that they meet nationally recognized electrical standards.
 This helps protect product users from dangers such as electric shock, electrocution, fires and explosions.
 NRTLs provide:

 - Product testing